jonathan-tessier/2D-MOC/README.md

 # 2D-MOC
-Zonally Averaged Model of the ocean Meridional Overturning Circulation
+A Zonally Averaged Model of the Meridional Overturning Circulation